Terminology - Trees

 - Binary Tree

-- A specific type of tree that can have at most 2 children (
+- A specific type of tree that can follows the binary tree rule: at most 2 children (

-- A specific type of tree that can have at most 2 children (
+- A specific type of tree that can follows the binary tree rule: at most 2 children (

 - Binary Search Tree (BST)